About this day

 "Periodic Success"- The luck, genius and accidents that have lead us to the greatest of scientific discoveries Jamie Gallagher, University of Glasgow

-Sometimes the most amazing scientific discoveries happen when you least expect them.
-Other scientists have gone to the most extreme and crazy lengths to reach their ‘eureka’ moments.
+Scientists have gone to the most extreme and crazy lengths to reach their ‘eureka’ moments.
 Jamie will take a look at some of the lucky discoveries of science and some of the lucky escapes.

 About Jamie Gallagher